KINE - Kinesiology (KINE)

 Credits 2.
 1 Lecture Hour.
 2 Lab Hours.
 Theory and practice of coaching fundamentals in football.
 Prerequisite: Grade of C or better in KINE 215.

 Credits 3.
 3 Lecture Hours.
 Overview of the profession of athletic training; comprehensive analysis of the theories and practices in preventing, recognizing and treating common athletic injuries.
-Prerequisite: Grade of C or better in BIOL 319 or KINE 302; junior or senior classification.
+Prerequisite: Junior or senior classification.

 KINE 321 Coaching of Volleyball